vippsas/vipps-epayment-api/operations/get_info.md

 A [`GET:/payments/{reference}`][get-payment-endpoint]
 request will return a point in time snapshot of a given payment.

+This is the recommended way to get the current information about a payment.
+[`GET:/payments/{reference}/events`][get-payment-event-log-endpoint]
+may be used to get all the details.

 An example response would look like this:

 ```json